karrot-dev/foodsaving.world/user/pages/03.karrot/_2nd/features.md

 These are just some of the benefits you'll experience when deciding to use Karrot for your foodsaving group:

-- **Less confusion**<br>
+- **Independent groups**<br>
+  Every group on karrot is completely independent and can have their own logo, processes and rules.
+Still, they are all displayed on the map together so that people can see that each independent group part of the bigger movement nevertheless.
+- **Clear distribution of tasks**<br>
   All your foodsavers and stores can be entered in the software.
 Each pickup has a number of slots which foodsavers can sign up for – this way everyone knows who goes where and when.
-- **More overview**<br>
+- **Maps and lists**<br>
   You have a map of where the stores and the people doing the pickups are located.
 You have a nice list of upcoming pickups and can sign up for them online.
+- **Application chats**<br>
+  When new people want to join your group they need to apply and answer questions your group can set.
+Before even making the applicant part of your group, everybody can chat to them.
+You can invite them to a meeting, have them fill out a form, accept your rules or whatever your group decides on.
+- **Notifications**<br>
   You get notified about empty pickups and new people wanting to join your group.
-- **Better communication**<br>
+- **Many communication features**<br>
   On the group wall the whole group can talk to each other.
 More confidential conversations can be had in direct messages.
-Everything related to a single pickup can be discussed in the dedicated pickup chats and after the pickup feedback can be given in words and weights.
+Everything related to a single pickup can be discussed in the dedicated pickup chats and when the pickup is done feedback can be given in words and weights.
 - **Multi-language**<br>
   Karrot is fully translatable by the community and many languages are already added.
 To contribute more translations just [visit the project on transifex](https://www.transifex.com/yunity-1/karrot/).
 - **Record of past events**<br>